Christina2021/zen-garden/README.md

-# zen-garden
-css and git practice
 Class Activity.
-Practicing CSS and GIT
+Practicing css and git.
+Practicing using echo command to override message.